 Every year, the Museum offers outreach programs to Utah’s communities and schools to help it reach 300,000 visitors.
 In addition to its science program, the Museum also presents more than 10 field exhibitions annually.

 Manti-La Sal National Forest, which is 20 miles south of Moab, includes the La Sal Mountains.
 They rise nearly 13,000 feet tall, making them Utah’s second tallest mountain range.

-The mountains around Moab are a great place for hiking, mountain biking, and camping.
-Aspens that quake, pines that whisper, and bubbling brooks that bubble is characteristics of a forest outing for the whole family.
+The mountains around Moab are great places for hiking, mountain biking, and camping.
+Aspens that quake, pines that whisper, and bubbling brooks that bubble are characteristics of a forest outing for the whole family.

 Numerous beautiful lakes and streams can be found in the La Sals that provide excellent trout fishing.

 Park City Mountain Resort offers a refreshing summer climate.
 There are countless family entertainment options, from scenic gondola rides to exhilarating alpine slides and mountain coasters.

 Explore 400+ miles of mountain bike trails after you savor our fine mountain dining.
 During the Summer Concert Series, sit back, relax, and enjoy live music.